whoisjustinngo/tp/docs/DeveloperGuide.md

-### Filtering Persons
+### Filtering Data

 #### Implementation

-To allow the user to filter based on any attributes of a `Person`, a `Predicate` class is created for each attribute.
-The `ModelManager` manages all data, which allows us to easily filter `Person`s based on their atrributes by passing in the correspionding `Predicate`.

-A `Predicate` takes in a keyword, which is then used to filter the models.
-Some examples are: `AddressContainsKeywordsPredicate`, `EmailContainsKeywordsPredicate`, .. etc
+The data on the `schedule`, `contacts` and `todos`  tabs can be filtered.
+The underlying implmentation of the `filter` commnds on each of these tabs are the same, and involves `predicate`s that looks for entries that match the keyword(s) specified by the user.

+Let us refer to `Schedule`, `Person` and `Todo` as `data types`.
+Each `data type` has certain fields which it encapsulates in its model, for example, the `Person` model has the fields `Name`, `Relationship`, `Email` etc. Each field will have a corresponding `predicate` that specifically "checks" those fields.
+For example, the `Name` field in the `Person` model will have the `NameContainsKeywordsPredicate`, the `isDone` field in the `Todo` model has the `TodoIsDonePredicate` and `TodoIsNotDonePredicate`.
+All these `Predicate`s implement Java's own `Predicate<data type>` interface.

+When the user enters the `filter` command, they will have to specify the field that they want to filter by, along with keywords to indicate the entries they want to keep.
+For example, if the user specifies to filter the  `Schedule`s in the schedule tab by their `Date` field, they will (have to) specify the date of the entries they want to keep, e.g. if they are looking for entries that have the date "12-11-2021", they will specify to `filter` `Date`s with "12-11-2021".
+Let us refer to this ""12-11-2021" as the `keyword(s)`.

+As such, each `Predicate` is meant to apply a filter a particular field of a specific `data type`, and keep only the entries that have the field matching the `keyword(s)` specified by the user.
+After the user has specified the field and keyword(s) to filter by, a corresponding `predicate` will be passed as an argument into the `Model#updateFiltered<data type>List()` methods for the corresponding `data type`, which in turn makes use of the built-in `setPredicate(Predicate)` method of the javafx `FilteredList<data type>` class, which is a wrapper class for the `ObservableList<data type>` which all the data types use to store all their entries.
+This method filters the list based on the predicate supplied, and the resulting filtered list with only the entries that the user wants is displayed to the user.

 #### Design Considerations

-Since the architecture follows a Model-view-controller design pattern, we have `FilteredList<Person>` wrapping an `ObservableList<Person>` which is used to store in-memory data of `Person` objects.
-Our Ui constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<Person>` with a new predicate which then reflects displays the list of filtered persons on the Ui.
-This design provides a clean way for us to filter data using `Predicate`s.
+Since the architecture follows a Model-view-controller design pattern, `FilteredList<data type>` wraps around an `ObservableList<data type>`, the latter of which is used to store in-memory data of `data type` objects.
+On the front-end, our Ui constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<data type>` after filtering based on the specified `Predicate`, which then reflects the newly filtered information on the Ui to the user.
+This design provides a clean way for us to filter data.

 ### Adding Events